 Preparing for the Storm

-This is where having prepared a checklist in advance will pay off.
+This is where having a hurricane prep checklist will pay off.
 You won’t have to try to think of what you need to do, just go down the list.
 Following are some general things we’ve learned.

 - Use your time wisely.
 Start preparing the boat on the way to the hurricane hole.
 If you are motoring, maybe you can start taking your sails down.
 Canvas can be taken down.
 Run the watermaker and fill the tanks.
 Rig your jacklines.
 Secure items below.
 If any lockers leak in heavy seas, see if you can relocate items that could be damaged (we put many of our reference books in dry bags and stowed them on the floor under the salon table).
 Prepare your ditch bag (see below).
 Don’t spend your time on non-essential tasks.